Complaints about the Commerce Commission

 What is a complaint?

-A complaint is an expression of dissatisfaction with the way in which we have gone about our work, including:
+A complaint about the Commission is an expression of dissatisfaction with the way in which we have gone about our work.
+This includes complaints regarding:

-- the way you or others have been treated by the Commission
+- the way a person or business has been treated by the Commission

-Please note that where a complaint concerns the decisions you think we should make on a current investigation or other matter, or the process you think we ought to follow, we may decide to note that as a submission or other comment in the ongoing matter, rather than treat it as a complaint about the Commission.
+Where a complaint concerns the decisions you think we should make on a current investigation or other matter, or the process you think we ought to follow, we may decide to note that as a submission or other comment in the matter rather than treat it as a complaint about the Commission.

 What happens when I make a complaint?

-If you make a complaint, it will be read, logged and assigned to a manager to answer.
+If you make a complaint, it will be read, logged, acknowledged and assigned to a senior staff member to respond to.

-The manager will make contact with you, and in some cases may seek further information from you.
-The manager can consult with the staff who are handling or have handled the relevant file or matter, if that will help the manager to respond.
+The staff member will make contact with you, and in some cases may seek further information from you.
+They may also consult with the staff who are handling or have handled the relevant file or matter.

 We will answer your complaint as promptly as we can.
 We aim to respond to your complaint within 20 working days of receiving it.
 In some cases, a full response will not be possible within this timeframe, and we will indicate our likely timing for a full response.